salama/object-machine/soml/syntax.md

         ....
       end

-A **return statement** return a value from the current functions.
+A **return statement** returns a value from the current functions.
 There are no void functions.

     return 5